 Standard Older techniques involve placing a surgical nylon to mimic the ligament on the outside of the joint (De Angelis technique).
 Later this loosens and the scar tissue holds the joint stable.

-Both TTA & TPLO aim to place the tibial plateau perpendicular to the patella tendon, so neutralizing cranial tibial thrust and the shearing forces in the stifle, so removing the forces & need for a cruciate ligament.
+Both TPLO (most cases the best option) & TTA aim to place the tibial plateau perpendicular to the patella tendon, so neutralizing cranial tibial thrust and the shearing forces in the stifle, so removing the forces & need for a cruciate ligament.

-The most commonly recommended and performed surgery at the CCVetCentre for cruciate rupture is the TTA.
+The most commonly recommended and performed surgery at the CCVetCentre for cruciate rupture is the TPLO.

 Many factors can contribute to the type of surgery recommended to correct a ruptured cruciate ligament.
 For your individual pet, reasons our vets may prefer one method over the other can include growth plate closure (age of young pet), a larger tibial plateau angle & torsional defects (toes turning in or out) etc. Our vets will help tailor the options for best recovery for your pet.

-The advanced Orthopaedic Team at the CCVet Centre has experience in dealing with complex fractures and procedures and a number of vets on the team have been performing the latest TTA surgical technique for Cruciate Ligament Repair.
+The advanced Orthopaedic Team at the CCVet Centre has experience in dealing with complex fractures and procedures.